ezsystems/hybrid-platform-ui/docs/specs/field_edit_markup.md

 If the Field is not translatable and the user is translating the Content item the class `ez-field-edit-disabled` is added.

-The `div` starts with a paragraph containing the Field Definition name wrapped in a label.
+The `div` starts with a `div` with the class `ez-field-edit-text-zone`.
+This `div` contains the Field Definition name wrapped in a `label` element.
 The `for` attribute value of this label is filled with the `id` of an input generated for the Field Type, usually the first one with some exceptions.

 Then the specific to the Field Type part is wrapped in a `div` with the class `ez-field-edit-ui`.